This icon () tells you which link takes you to the new site.

 A company includes a unit trust.

 Listed PIEs do not file PIE periodic returns or annual reconciliations and are required to continue to file income tax returns.
 Listed PIEs do not pass losses out to investors and may pay dividends.
+Dividends paid by a listed PIE that is not a life fund PIE are required to be fully credited to the extent permitted by the imputation credits available.

 A PIE that is a listed company that elects to be a multi-rate PIE cannot be a listed PIE.